Lumi-supercomputer/LUMI-EasyBuild-containers/easybuild/easyconfigs/p/PyTorch/USER.md

         At the end, it will call Python with the arguments of the `conda-python-distributed` command.

+    -   `conda-torchrun`: Model script similar to `conda-python-distributed`, but calling the `torchrun` command in the container rather than `python`.

     -   `get-master`: A helper command for `conda-python-distributed`.

 The container uses a miniconda environment in which Python and its packages are installed.